HaMeD1379/Studly/worksheets/sprint2/worksheet.md

 The `POST /api/v1/auth/signup` endpoint is the slowest.
 It has the highest average response time (121.129 ms), the highest 95th percentile time (192.201 ms), and the highest maximum response time (869.162 ms).

 ### Is the slowdown fixable — and why/why not?
-The slowdown is likely inherent to the nature of the signup operation and may not be easily "fixed," but it is understandable.
+The slowdown is likely inherent to the nature of the signup operation and may not be easily "fixed", but this is understandable.
 The signup process involves several steps:
 - Validating user input
 - Checking if the user already exists
 - Hashing the password (computationally intensive by design)
-- Creating a new user record in the Supabase database
+- Creating a new user record in the supabase database

 Password hashing and initial database writes are expected to take longer compared to simpler operations like login or profile updates.
 While the performance is acceptable for a signup endpoint, potential optimizations could include ensuring the database is indexed appropriately.
 However, given the endpoint's purpose, the current performance is reasonable.